bitlayer-org/bitlayer-org.github.io/docs/BitVMBridge/UserGuides/HowtoBridgeOnMainet.md

 ---
 sidebar_position: 42
 ---
-# Howto Bridge on Mainet
+# How to Bridge on Mainnet?

 ## Bridge User Guide (Mainnet)